 - A toothbrush, toothpaste, extra change of underwear, socks, and shirt, and sleepwear will help to see you through if your luggage is delayed.

 It almost goes without saying that all valuables should be packed in your carry-on and not in your checked luggage.
-Items such as cameras, laptops, tablets, hand-held electronic games, video cameras, traveler's cheques and money should never be packed in your checked luggage.
+Items such as cameras, laptops, tablets, hand-held electronic games, video cameras, traveler's checks, and money should never be packed in your checked luggage.